Steve Breaston: College career

 Breaston played for the Michigan Wolverines for four seasons (2003–2006).
 He is the most prolific return man in school history and his 156 career receptions are fifth most in Michigan history.

 Records

 Breaston is Michigan's all-time leading punt returner (127 returns for 1,599 yards) and kickoff returner (81 returns for 1,993 yards).
 He returned four punts for touchdowns, which ties him with Gene Derricotte and Derrick Alexander for the school record, and one kickoff for a score.
 His combined total of five returns for touchdowns is a Michigan record.
 Breaston's punt returns and punt return yardage marks are also Big Ten Conference records.
 Breaston ranks seventh in conference annals in kickoff returns and kickoff return yardage.
-On January 1, 2005, Breaston set a Rose Bowl record with 315 all-purpose yards.
+On January 1, 2005, Breaston set a Rose Bowl record with 315 all-purpose yards which stood until the 2012 contest when it was eclipsed by Jared Abbrederis.